LumenoDev/writer/README.md

 # Writer

 This package contains a minimal, Markdown editor with preview support as well as code syntax highlighting.
-It was extracted and refined from an original implementation used by [Lumeno](https://lumeno.dev).
+It was extracted and refined from an original Vue component used by [Lumeno](https://lumeno.dev).
 It is currently a work-in-progress and is under development.

 <!-- Screenshot -->
 <p align="center">